Shahil-shaik/sprint-1_improved/README.md

 4.corrected the test cases which tests custom exceptions in the code.

-NOTE:this program is to be run from command line only as it gives NullPointerException during password intake from any IDE .
+NOTE:this program is to be run from command line only as it gives NullPointerException during password intake if ran from any IDE .